 Children are more likely to enjoy reading as they grow older if they are read to as young children.
 In turn, this encourages them to have more enjoyable and effective learning outcomes as they progress through school.

 4. Reading to your child helps them to better understand their world

 Books provide a great window to the world, to build our knowledge and understanding while stimulating imagination.

 Time spent looking at pictures and talking about books and stories also helps your child develop language skills while stimulating their curiosity and interests.

 5. Reading helps your child to develop fine motor skills

-When toddlers and preschoolers hold a book and turn the pages, they are actually practising their fine motor skills.
-These skills will help them to successfully hold a pencil or crayon and form letters when they begin to write.
+When toddlers and preschoolers hold a book and turn the pages, they are actually practising fine motor skills.
+These skills help them to successfully hold a pencil or crayon and form letters when they begin to write.

 Windermere Child & Family Services offer a range of early childhood development and education services in Melbourne’s south-east.
 This includes Long Day Care, Family Day Care and Out of School Hours Care Services